-The Scientific Programming Concepts course which is given by ICHEC (Irish Centre for High End Computing) run over a four day period (9am -5pm) 16th and 17th of January and 14th and 15th of March 2017 in E0.32, the Outreach training room located next to the pii restaurant, Ground Floor, Science Centre East .
+The Scientific Programming Concepts course which is given by ICHEC (Irish Centre for High End Computing) run over a four day period (9.30am -5.30pm) 15th and 16th of January and 12th and 13th of March 2018 in B0.03 on the ground floor of the Computer Science building.

 The following topics are covered;

 - UNIX/Linux Shell

 - Loops and Conditional Statements

 - Standard Libraries

 - C Pointers and Memory management